Services Industries Insights About Us Careers

 Improve Performance, Reduce Costs, Minimize Risk

 As e-commerce continues to soar, demand for warehouse and fulfillment center space is expanding right along with it.
-Once viewed as storage facilities where goods were received, stored, and then shipped back out, today’s warehouses and DCs are playing leading roles in the supply chain space.
+Once viewed as storage facilities where goods were received, stored, and then shipped back out, today’s manufacturing internal logistics operations are playing leading roles in the supply chain space.

-A best-in-class warehouse management approach helps companies reach all these goals, and more.
-“Starting with the onsite assessment, we’re looking for anything and everything that will benefit the client—and not just the ‘easy wins,’” Tague points out.
-“We assess the entire operation from top to bottom, identify areas of improvement and then create a solid business plan for improving the end-to-end warehousing operation.”
+A best-in-class internal logistics management approach helps companies reach all these goals, and more.
+“Starting with the onsite assessment, we’re looking for anything and everything that will benefit the client—and not just the ‘easy wins,’” Flora points out.
+“We assess the entire operation from top to bottom, identify areas of improvement and then create a solid business plan for improving the end-to-end internal logistics operation.”

 These improvements aren’t easy to attain on your own, and no temporary staffing agency or 3PL—both of which are busy putting out their own daily fires—is going to volunteer to help.
 The company that’s been operating from the same facility for the last 15 years, and that probably only understands its own business and operations, needs a partner that will take a holistic, objective view of those operations.

-“Anytime you bring in an outside partner—and particularly if that partner has worked with hundreds of different warehouses—it allows you to benchmark processes,” says Flora.
-“When we do a holistic assessment of an operation, it’s not unusual to hear the warehouse manager say, ‘Oh, I can’t believe I didn’t notice that.’
+“Anytime you bring in an outside partner—and particularly if that partner has worked with hundreds of different internal logistics operations—it allows you for benchmark processes,” says Flora.
+“When we do a holistic assessment of an operation, it’s not unusual for the manufacturing facility manager to say, ‘Oh, I can’t believe I didn’t notice that.’
 Other times, we’re introducing managers to technology, processes, and/or systems that they’ve never even heard of.”

-Bottom line: The expertise, experience, and objective viewpoint that the right partner can bring to the table are invaluable assets for warehouse operations that look to not only survive, but to thrive, in the challenges days ahead.
+Bottom line: The expertise, experience and objective viewpoint that the right partner can bring to the table are invaluable assets for internal logistics operations that look to not only survive, but to thrive, in the challenging days ahead.